Real Friends (Camila Cabello song)

-"Real Friends" is a song recorded by Cuban-American singer Camila Cabello for her debut solo studio album, Camila (2018).
-Written by Cabello, William Walsh, Louis Bell, Brian Lee and its producer, Frank Dukes, it was released as a promotional single with "Never Be the Same" on December 7, 2017.
+"Real Friends" is a song by American singer and songwriter Camila Cabello from her debut studio album Camila (2018).
+It was released as a promotional single alongside "Never Be the Same" on December 7, 2017.
+Written by Cabello, William Walsh, Louis Bell, Brian Lee and its producer, Frank Dukes.
 "Real Friends" has an acoustic guitar foundation.
 In its lyrics, Cabello reflects on her life and asks for an honest friendship.
 The song's minimalist production has elements of reggae, Latin and tropical music.
 The reimagined version of the song featuring American musician Swae Lee was released on August 16, 2018.

 "Real Friends" was inspired by Cabello's dissatisfaction and loneliness from work-focused life in Los Angeles while she was finishing recording Camila.
 Music critics praised its acoustic sound and Cabello's vocals.
 "Real Friends" debuted in the top 100 of several countries, including Canada, the Netherlands, Portugal, Spain, Belgium and Ireland.
 Although it did not chart on the US Billboard Hot 100, it debuted at number six on the Bubbling Under Hot 100 chart.